2000 AD (comics): 2010s

 On 19 March 2012 the Royal Mail launched a special stamp collection to celebrate Britain's rich comic book history, which included 2000 AD.

 In 2015 a documentary about the history of the comic was made, called Future Shock!
 The Story of 2000AD.

 On 1 October 2016, signings were held at comic shops in the UK, Ireland, Australia and the US to mark the publication of the 2000th prog.
 In the same week a 40th birthday convention was announced, which was held in Hammersmith, London in February 2017.
 At the convention itself, it was announced by the Kingsley brothers that Rebellion would be willing to speak to outside software developers on developing 2000 AD's intellectual property.
 In the same year, former editor Steve MacManus published his memoirs, The Mighty One: My Life Inside The Nerve Centre.

 In 2017, founding editor Pat Mills published his memoirs, Be Pure!
 Be Vigilant!
 Behave!
 2000 AD and Judge Dredd: The Secret History.
 Later in that year, Hachette Partworks began publishing 2000 AD: The Ultimate Collection, initially an 80-volume fortnightly series of hardback books featuring classic stories from the first 40 years of the comic.
-Now the Collection has been extended to 140 volumes.
+Now the Collection has been extended to 180 volumes.
 This followed the success of Judge Dredd: The Mega Collection, which had started in 2015 and later been extended to 90 volumes.

 In June 2018 (July in the United States) a special issue was published, the 2000 AD Sci-Fi Special 2018, which contained stories written and illustrated entirely by women.

 Starting in May 2019, 2000 AD began publishing periodic "all ages" issues every quarter, marketed as 2000 AD Regened, and targeted at younger readers.
-In these issues, Judge Dredd is replaced by Cadet Dredd stories.
+In these sixteen issues, Judge Dredd was replaced by Cadet Dredd stories.
+This lasted until November 2023.